Right of WayP.O. Box 1466

 Steve DiDomenico, Engineering Designer

-The City of Mesa Right of Way Management Group is responsible for maintaining construction activity within the public right-of-way (ROW).
+The City of Mesa Right of Way Management Group manages construction activity within the public rights-of-way (ROW).
 This primarily includes regulating the activities of utility companies and wireless carriers that maintain infrastructure within and adjacent to the City’s roadway.
-Through permitting and coordination, the ROW Group ensures that construction activities are coordinated and impacts are mitigated to reduce public inconvenience, verify proper street repair and ensures all regulations are enforced appropriately.
-The City encourages new development, while at the same time protecting the integrity of our public rights-of-way, and make optimal utilization of space available for all users.
+Through permitting and coordination, the ROW Group ensures construction activities are coordinated, impacts are mitigated to reduce public inconvenience, streets are repaired properly, and all regulations are enforced appropriately.
+The City encourages new development, while at the same time protecting the integrity of our public rights-of-way and making optimal utilization of space available for all users.

 Definition of Rights-of-Way (ROW):